2008 Société Générale trading loss: Allegations of fraud and legal ramifications

 Kerviel was formally charged on January 28, 2008, with abuse of confidence and illegal access to computers.
 He was released from custody a short time after.
 The charges filed carry a maximum three-year prison term.
 On January 29, 2008, investigating judges Renaud van Ryumbecke and Francoise Desset had rejected prosecutor Jean-Claude Marin's bid to charge Kerviel with the more serious crime of "attempted fraud" and refuse bail.

 Société Générale characterizes Kerviel as a rogue trader and claims Kerviel worked these trades alone, and without its authorization.
 Kerviel, in turn, told investigators that such practices are widespread and that getting a profit makes the hierarchy turn a blind eye.
 The current investigation involves what is reported to be the largest fraud in banking history.

 On 11 March 2008, Société Générale announced that another of their employees had been taken into custody in connection with the investigation of the fraud, and their headquarters searched by police.

 Kerviel's trial began on 8 June 2010.
 On 5 October 2010, he was found guilty and sentenced to five years of prison, with two years suspended, full restitution of the $6.7b which was lost, and a permanent ban from working in financial services.
-Caroline Guillaumin, a spokes-woman for Société Générale, stated that the restitution was "symbolic", and that the bank had no expectation that the sum would be paid.
+Caroline Guillaumin, a spokeswoman for Société Générale, stated that the restitution was "symbolic", and that the bank had no expectation that the sum would be paid.
 Olivier Metzner, Kerviel's lawyer, described the sentence as "extraordinary" and said that Kerviel would appeal.
 Kerviel's sentence was suspended until his appeal is completed.